 Arthur Van Sloot, a Dutch accountant, was sinking into just one of several large leather armchairs in the reception area outside of …

-John sat at a tiny desk in his room illuminated by the light of a solitary lamp.
+John sat at a small desk in his room illuminated by the light of a solitary lamp.
 The boy was intently examining the palms of his hands.
 The color had left the flesh and thought he could still move them the feeling had gone as well.
-He closed one hand then the other.
+He clenched one hand then the other.
 He clenched his fists and dug his fingernails into his flesh as deeply as he could.
 He felt nothing.
 He looked back down the nails had peeled back the waxy white skin but no blood ran, this numbness ran through his entire body.
-While he could still move and function normally, it simply felt like his body wasn't there.
+While he could still move and function normally, his body had no feeling left like his head had been severed.

 He looked at his wrists the crisscrossing veins had turned a dark blue and looked like they were rising from the skin.
 He followed the blood vessel's path up his arm and began to roll back the sleeve of his navy blue sweatshirt.
 Once he got to his forearm, he could see the slimy back side of a maggot.
-He felt the disgust he would expect but for some reason the experience did not startle him.
-He didn&…
+He felt the disgust he would expect, but for some reason, the experience did not …

 The new issue of the Moon Magazine deals with the future of agriculture and food security in the world.
 It includes pieces by leaders in experimental agriculture and an interview with the United Nation's special rapporteur on "The right to Food".
 They have also published my essay on how the United States can become a global leader in the international fight against hunger white significantly lowering health care costs if it only saw the benefits of cannibalism.
 If you would like to know more just copy and paste the link below. http://moonmagazine.org/nick-johnson-modern-proposition-2014-11-02/

-(The costume and photo were all done by horror personality Ozo the Clown.
-Check out his work at https://www.instagram.com/ozotheclown/) All the curtains were drawn, and the lights turned out.
+All the curtains were drawn, and the lights turned out.
 He looked at the row of outlets on the wall just above the bed and wondered what it was all for.
 Marius had never been to the hospital before; he had never even seen a doctor before.
 Being immortal meant death had never been a consequence, so there was no need to worry about his health.
 He had been known by many names and held many titles during his tenure as an unholy creature of the night, so many so, at this point he could scarcely remember what his birth name was.
 Such things held significance for the living, for people who needed to be defined by something they hoped would last longer than their finite lives Perhaps it was to preserve a legacy, a way for mere humans who have no understanding of eternity to try and live forever.
-Marius knew a legacy amounted to little more than a memory and when…
+Marius knew a legacy amounted to little more than a memory and when you lived i…

 (The costume and photo were both done by horror personality Ozo the Clown.
 Follow him https://www.instagram.com/ozotheclown/)